arduino/docs-content/content/hardware/03.nano/boards/nano-matter/datasheet/datasheet.md

 ### General Specifications Overview

 <p style="text-align: justify;">
-The Nano Matter merges the well-known Arduino way of making complex technology more accessible with the powerful MGM240S from Silicon Labs to bring Matter, one of the most popular IoT connectivity standards, closer to the maker and professional world.
+The Nano Matter merges the well-known Arduino way of making complex technology more accessible, bringing Matter, one of the most popular IoT connectivity standards, closer to the hobbyist and professional world.
+The powerful MGM240S multi-protocol wireless module from Silicon Labs controls the board.
 The board's main features are highlighted in the table shown below:

 <div style="text-align:center;">